HWS Short-Term Summer Program

 Students tend to prepare meals as a group and buy food at the local grocery store.
-There are also cafeterias on campus and a variety of restaurants and pubs in town.
+There are also cafeterias on campus and a variety of restaurants in town.

 Group flights will be arranged by the CGE and accepted students will be notified of the cost and booking info for the flight once it’s available.
 We recommend all students book the group flight offered through Advantage Travel.
 There is an option to have this cost billed to your student account.